brontosaurusrex/brontosaurusrex.github.io/_posts/2017-04-25-pure-ftpd-chroot-on-debian-stretch.md

     sudo echo "yes" > /etc/pure-ftpd/conf/ChrootEveryone
     systemctl restart pure-ftpd.service

 if that fails, reboot.
-Now the users should be jailed to their $HOME.
+Now the users should be jailed to their $HOME. p.s.
+This assumes zero previous conf.